remotemerge/nepali-date-converter/README.md

 # Nepali Date Converter (NDC)

-Modern JavaScript tool to convert date from BS to AD and vice-versa.
+Modern JavaScript library to convert date from BS to AD and vice-versa.

 ## Features